aquasecurity/tfsec/docs/checks/aws/iam/require-uppercase-in-passwords.md

 title: IAM Password policy should have requirement for at least one uppercase character.
 ---

+# IAM Password policy should have requirement for at least one uppercase character.

 ### Default Severity: <span class="severity medium">medium</span>

 ### Explanation